Please enable javascript to view this site.

 08.21.2009 | By |

-In Nazi-occupied France during World War II, a group of Jewish-American soldiers known as “The Basterds” (Brad Pitt, Eli Roth, Til Schweiger) are chosen specifically to spread fear throughout the Third Reich by scalping and brutally killing Nazis.
-The Basterds soon cross paths with a French-Jewish teenage girl (Mélanie Laurent) who now runs a movie theater in Paris which is targeted by the soldiers.
+Set in Nazi-occupied France during World War II, the film follows a group of Jewish-American soldiers known as “The Basterds” (Brad Pitt, Eli Roth, Til Schweiger), chosen to spread fear throughout the Third Reich by scalping and killing Nazis.
+They soon cross paths with a French-Jewish teenage girl (Mélanie Laurent), who runs a movie theater in Paris, which becomes a target for the soldiers.

 Mack Chico